catid/longhair/README.md

 	}

 	// Now the block_info elements that used to have redundant data are
-	// corrected in-place and now contain the original data.
+	// corrected in-place and contain the original data.
 ~~~

 The example above is just one way to use the `cauchy_256_decode` function.